maydoxx1/Androma/README.md

 # Androma
-Welcome To Androma Here You Can Install Debian with XFCE!
+Welcome To Androma Here You Can Install Debian!